The Opportunity to Reset as a Family

 It’s brilliant that children get the chance to experience different activities but right now why not think; what are the activities that your child enjoys?
 Those are the ones to keep moving forward.
 The activities that allow your child to express who they are on a deeper level – BRILLIANT!

-Likewise, as a family unit, what are things you want to make changes in together, I know for me it’s more time at home to just be still, to chill out with no agenda for a full day every week, to play more board games together, spend less money, the list goes on.
+Likewise, as a family unit, what are things you want to make changes in together, I know for me it’s more time at home to be still, to chill out with no schedule for a full day every week, to play more board games together, spend less money, the list goes on.